IlariaAnita/FetReg_Challenge/README.md

 # HOG Injection into ANN for Fetoscopic Multi-Class Segmentation
-This is an official implementation of the method developed by the team BioPolmini from Politecnico di Milano (Italy), composed by Chiara Lena, Jessica Biagioli, Gaia Romana and Ilaria Anita Cintorrino, to partecipate at the e Fetoscopic Placental Vessel Segmentation and Registration (FetReg2021) Challenge at MICCAI2021.
+This is an official implementation of the method developed by the team BioPolmini from Politecnico di Milano (Italy), composed by Chiara Lena, Jessica Biagioli, Gaia Romana De Paolis and Ilaria Anita Cintorrino, to partecipate at the e Fetoscopic Placental Vessel Segmentation and Registration (FetReg2021) Challenge at MICCAI2021.
 The method is described into https://github.com/IlariaAnita/FetReg_Challenge/blob/main/Write_Up_Challenge%20(1).pdf

 ![Framework](https://github.com/IlariaAnita/FetReg_Challenge/blob/main/framework.jpeg)